 Highlights of Little Huson Caves

-The Vanishing River Cave has a large cathedral entrance that welcomes exploration.
-Inside, the creek flows underground for 60 meters.
-It’s thought that the Atluck Creek Canyon was formed by a stream which then, as now, flowed underground only briefly.
-What’s left today is unique topography, surrounded by deep pools and filled with crystal-clear green water.
+Inside the cave, the creek flows underground for 60 meters.
+It's thought that the Atluck Creek Canyon was formed by a stream which then, as now, flowed underground only briefly.
+What's left today is a unique topography, surrounded by deep pools and filled with crystal-clear green water.

 The park has several other minor karst features that might interest visitors with a discerning eye.
 Keep on the lookout for: